ystia/yorc/rest/http_api.md

 #### Result

-In both submission ways, a successfully submitted deployment will result in an HTTP status code 201 with a 'Location' header relative to the base URI indicating the deployment URI.
+In both submission ways, a successfully submitted deployment will result in an HTTP status code 201 with a 'Location' header relative to the base URI indicating the task URI handling the deployment process.

 ```
 HTTP/1.1 201 Created
-Location: /deployments/b5aed048-c6d5-4a41-b7ff-1dbdc62c03b0
+Location: /deployments/b5aed048-c6d5-4a41-b7ff-1dbdc62c03b0/tasks/b4144668-5ec8-41c0-8215-842661520147
 Content-Length: 0
 ```